studiohyperdrive/ngx-tools/libs/layout/README.md

 By default, the package uses the demo styling provided by the Angular CDK team.
 This can be overwritten by custom styling, using the classes provided in the section `Styling`.

+When `allowDragAndDrop` is enabled, we can pass a `dropPredicate`.
+This function is bound to the layout component and will allow you to determine whether dropping an element in a specific spot is allowed by returning true or false.
+For more information on the predicate, we refer to the CDK Drag and Drop documentation.

 #### 2.1.5 Item size

 To determine how much space an item takes up in the grid, we use the `itemSize` input.